sankarshanmukhopadhyay/Links/README.md

 It is illustrative that teenagers can be acutely vulnerable to shame.
 They are learning the rules.

-The current generation of AIs do not yet guard their reputation in this way.
+The current generation of AIs do not yet learn the rules and guard their reputation in this way.
 They don't develop the set of commonsense constraints, and sometimes [they seem stupid](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence).

 One of the premises of this project is that social constraints will soon form a part of the training framework for AI.